Welcome, please Log In or Register

 • If you have a little time on your hands, cover the meat in flour and then brown it in a frying pan before adding it to the sauce, as this will add an extra depth of flavour.
 The flour will also help to thicken the sauce.

-• Your curry can cook all day on the low setting and, in the evening, you will have a warm meal ready and waiting!
-Check the seasoning before dishing up, adding salt, sugar or vinegar as appropriate, and as always, garnish with fresh herbs (coriander or mint), to cut through the rich flavours.
+• Check the seasoning before dishing up, adding salt, sugar or vinegar as appropriate, and as always, garnish with fresh herbs (coriander or mint), to cut through the rich flavours.

 • Don’t stir the pot!
 It will be just fine without stirring and lifting the lid can lengthen the cooking time by up to 40 minutes.